moon-up/moon-sdk-kotlin/docs/BitcoincashApi.md

 <a id="signBitcoinCashTransaction"></a>
 # **signBitcoinCashTransaction**
-> AccountControllerResponse signBitcoinCashTransaction(authorization, accountName, bitcoinCashTransactionInput)
+> BitcoinCashAPIResponse signBitcoinCashTransaction(authorization, accountName, bitcoinCashTransactionInput)